bloa/magpie/docs/reference/models/ParamsFileConfigModel.md

 ### Example

-Suppose we want a parameter `foo` that can take wither:
+Suppose we want a parameter `foo` that can take either:
 - a positive continuous value, or
 - one of three special-meaning negative integers `-1`, `-2`, or `-3`.